microsoft/FluidFramework/packages/dds/tree/docs/wip/inverse-changes/README.md

 Doing so would reduce the chances that a user may be surprised by the subtle differences between their action and an actual undo.
 For example,
-moving a range of nodes from one place to another and moving them back is different from moving them and undoing the fist move in that the former means concurrent inserts between the nodes in the moved range would end up on either extremity of the moved nodes.
+moving a range of nodes from one place to another and moving them back is different from moving them and undoing the first move in that the former means concurrent inserts between the nodes in the moved range would end up on either extremity of the moved nodes.

 Such a policy should be managed by the application and exist entirely outside